-24.8 Manually Recycling Volumes
+27.8 Manually Recycling Volumes

 Although automatic recycling of Volumes is implemented in version 1.20 and later (see the Automatic Recycling of Volumes chapter of this manual), you may want to manually force reuse (recycling) of a Volume.

 Assuming that you want to keep the Volume name, but you simply want to write new data on the tape, the steps to take are:

-- Use the update volume command in the Console to ensure that the Recycle field is set to 1 - Use the purge jobs volume command in the Console to mark the Volume as Purged.
+- $\bullet$ Use the update volume command in the Console to ensure that the Recycle field is set to 1 - Use the purge jobs volume command in the Console to mark the Volume as Purged.
 Check by using list volumes.

 Once the Volume is marked Purged, it will be recycled the next time a Volume is needed.
-If you wish to reuse the tape by giving it a new name, follow the following steps:
+If you wish to reuse the Volume by giving it a new name, follow the following steps:

 - Use the purge jobs volume command in the Console to mark the Volume as Purged.
-Check by using list volumes. - In Bacula version 1.30 or greater, use the Console relabel command to relabel the Volume.
+Check by using list volumes. - Use the Console relabel command to relabel the Volume.